Credit card fraud – it happens in Canada more than you think.

-- Always insert your card first, instead of swiping when making a purchase.
-This will protect you from having your card skimmed and, if the store terminal isn’t chip capable, it will prompt you to swipe.
+- Always insert your card first, instead of swiping it when making a purchase.
+This will protect you from having your card skimmed and, if the store terminal isn’t chip-capable, it will prompt you to swipe.

 - Make sure that you don’t use an obvious PIN that someone can guess.
 This means no birthdays, addresses, telephone numbers, or other favourite digits that someone could guess.